 When we use an IQ in our conversation we are doing what some marriage experts call “BIDS”.
 A BID is where one partner is “bidding” for attention and connection with their spouse.

 And it is critically important for us to recognize and respond to these BIDS so that our relationship is strengthened!

 That’s why an IQ is a great approach…

 Intentional Questions are not routine.
 Instead they lead to interesting responses, unexpected insight and deepen our relationship.

 Intentional Questions help us learn something new about our spouse.

 Intentional Questions are open-ended and cannot be answered YES or NO.

-Intentional Questions draw us toward each other.
+Intentional Questions draw us out and then toward each other.